robocode-dev/tank-royale/README.md

 evolution/version of the game, where bots can participate via the Internet/network.
 All bots run over a web socket.

 The game aims to help you learn how to program and improve your programming skills, and have fun while doing it.
-Robocode is also useful when studying or improving [machine learning](https://en.wikipedia.org/wiki/Machine_learning) in a fast-running real-time game.
+Robocode is also useful when studying or improving AI skills in a fast-running real-time game.

 Robocode's battles take place on a "battlefield," where bots fight it out until only one is left, like a [Battle Royale](https://en.wikipedia.org/wiki/Battle_royal) game.
-Hence the name **Tank Royale**.
+Hence, the name **Tank Royale**.

 Note that Robocode contains no gore, blood, people, and politics.
 The battles are simply for the excitement of the competition we appreciate so much.